 a matter to a firm, and whether they consider a firm a worthy competitor.
 We asked this group to vote on law firms that have a preeminent

 national presence within specified legal practice area(s) they know well.
-For the first time, a Law Firm Leaders survey was implemented to
+For the second time, a Law Firm Leaders survey was implemented to

 from these surveys, the rankings incorporate the 5.5 million evaluations of 52,488 individual leading